 Tal is a seasoned impact investment professional with broad transaction experience that spans industries, sectors and geographies.
 His roots in the sustainability and healthcare sectors run deep, with corporate leadership roles and prominent presence as investor, advisor and board member in companies and investment funds.
 As Chief Strategy Officer of miR Scientific, Tal draws on his extensive experience in structuring transactions to craft, articulate and execute strategic dialogues and commercialization initiatives for miR.
 Tal received his M.B.A. with distinction from New York University’s Stern School of Business and his B.A. degree magna cum laude in Economics from Queens College.

-Bob Flippin is an Executive Vice President at CBRE Group, Inc., the largest commercial real estate services and investment firm in the world.
-Based in New York City, Bob is part of CBRE’s transaction and advisory services group, specializing in the representation of large institutional corporations with their real estate needs throughout the New York tri-state region, as well as on a national and global basis.
+Bob came to miR Scientific after a long career in commercial real estate, most recently as Executive Vice President of CBRE Group, Inc., the largest commercial real estate services and investment firm in the world.
+Based in New York City, Bob has represented large international corporations on a local, national and global basis.

-Throughout his career, Bob has worked on significant, complicated transactions involving leases, portfolio analysis, property valuations and acquisitions, and corporate impact studies of real estate holdings, for all types of real estate asset classes around the world.
-Bob’s global business network is unparalleled, and has led to the development and expansion of numerous businesses, in addition to his real estate dealings.
+He has worked on significant complex transactions involving leases, portfolio analyses, property valuations and acquisitions, and corporate impact studies across real estate asset classes around the world.
+His vast global business network has also led to the development and expansion of numerous businesses, in addition to his real estate dealings.

-Outside the workplace, Bob has supported youth sports activities, including coaching on multiple levels, and sponsoring inner city youth groups that combine education with sports to expand opportunities for underprivileged children to pursue secondary and college educations.
+Outside the workplace, Bob supports youth sports activities, including coaching on multiple levels, and sponsoring inner-city youth groups that combine education with sports to expand opportunities for underprivileged children to pursue secondary and college education.